Karl May Museum Radebeul

 What should I wear?

-Dress comfortably and consider the weather when planning your outfit.
-Comfortable shoes are advisable, especially if you plan to explore the surrounding area.
+Dress comfortably and appropriately for the weather, especially if you plan to explore outdoor areas.